Save to My DOJO

-The challenge (and promise) of a well-configured monitoring system is to set up automation, not only to alert you when something is out of the ordinary but also have remediation steps for basic problems.
+The challenge (and promise) of a well-configured monitoring system is to set up automation, not only to alert you when something is out of the ordinary but also to have remediation steps for basic problems.
 Did a service in Windows terminate unexpectedly?
-Run automation to restart it, try twice and only alert me if this also fails.
+Run automation to restart it, try twice, and only alert me if this also fails.

 Newer features include being able to set up Alert rules on Custom Metrics even before they’ve started being collected.
-You can also combine multiple AND conditions in a single alert rule and my particular favourite, the ability to create an alert from a KQL query.
+You can also combine multiple AND conditions in a single alert rule and my particular favorite, the ability to create an alert from a KQL query.
 The Linux agent can be multi-homed, so it sends telemetry to different workspaces.
 And you can filter Windows event logs using XPATH queries.

 We’ve already covered Workbooks and Dashboards for visualization of health states and data but if you need even more capabilities you can send data to Power BI or Grafana.

-Also, in preview is Log Analytics Query Auditing, which is the ability to see when a query was run, who ran it, using what tool and the text of the query itself as well as performance statistics.
+Also, in the preview is Azure Log Analytics Query Auditing, which is the ability to see when a query was run, who ran it, using what tool and the text of the query itself as well as performance statistics.
 It’s useful in large environments where knowing which administrators are doing what is often required by regulations.

-It’s noteworthy that another fast-growing service from Microsoft, Azure Sentinel, is built on top of Azure Log Analytics workspaces so it’s not only a powerful monitoring solution in its own right but also a platform for other services.
+It’s noteworthy that another fast-growing service from Microsoft, Microsoft Sentinel, is built on top of Azure Log Analytics workspaces so it’s not only a powerful monitoring solution in its own right but also a platform for other services.

 Azure Monitor is not SCOM, the level of detail and work involved in setting it up is different and it’s definitely designed for a cloud environment, not traditional on-premises IT.
 If you already have a tuned deployment of SCOM (or a third-party monitoring solution) for your on-premises infrastructure, don’t expect Azure Monitor to replace it, but when it comes to keeping an eye on your cloud infrastructure, it’s the best solution for you.